-In March 2020, we announced the FDA had placed a partial clinical hold on doses of STK-001 above 20mg in the MONARCH study, pending additional preclinical testing to determine the safety profile of doses higher than the current no observed adverse effect level ("NOAEL").
-When intrathecal doses above the NOAEL were administered to non-human primates ("NHPs"), adverse hind limb paresis was observed.
+In March 2020, we announced the FDA had placed a partial clinical hold on doses of STK-001 above 20mg in the MONARCH study, pending additional preclinical testing to determine the safety profile of higher doses.
+When intrathecal doses above what the Company expects to administer in the clinic were administered to non-human primates ("NHPs"), adverse hind limb paresis was observed.
 This finding is known to occur following intrathecal delivery of ASOs to NHPs and is not known to translate to the human experience.
 When extremely high dose levels were administered, acute convulsions were observed immediately following STK-001 administration.
 The dose levels were well above the range of corresponding human doses that would ever be administered in the clinic and were delivered in a formulation that was at a higher concentration than would be administered in the clinic.
 There is no apparent correlation of these acute adverse events with the mechanism of action of STK-001.